sarrietav-dev/braindump/content/source material/books/Disciplines of a Godly man.md

 We must have a lowly spirit whose goal is to worship the Lord.

 > [!quote]
-> Worthy are you, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they existed and were created
+> Worthy are you, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they existed and were created.
 >
 > — Revelation 4:11